-We are Wales’ best adventure boat tour company.
-Our skippers are your fast and fun guides to the natural history of Anglesey.
-Ride a RIB on the Menai Strait or join us on a Bear Grylls adventure boat tour to the islands and high cliffs of the north Anglesey coast.
+The original and best boat tour company.
+We are a Blue Flag Award, Sustainable Boat Tour Operator.
+ADVENTURE in the Menai Strait or join us on a EXPLORER tour to the islands and high cliffs, Holyhead.
 Come with us for an unbeatable adventure.

 Going under Thomas Telford’s Menai Suspension Bridge, we enter the infamous Swellies with its shipwrecks, rocks and whirlpools.

 We whip under the Britannia Bridge to spot the Lions and salute Lord Nelson’s statue.

 After viewing Plas Newydd, we return to Menai Bridge and on to see ‘Millionaires Row’.